balena-os/balena-jetson-orin/README.md

 ## Linux for Tegra (L4T) Support

-All Jetson Orin boards in this repository are using L4T 36.3 - Jetpack 6.
+All Jetson Orin boards in this repository at versions v5.3.23 and newer are using L4T 36.3 - Jetpack 6.

+For devices which don't have production releases at versions greater than v5.3.23 in balena-cloud yet, draft releases can be accessed using balena CLI.

-Only draft releases are provided currently for Jetpack 6.
-These are meant for testing purposes only and can be accessed using balena CLI.
+IMPORTANT: Draft releases are meant for testing purposes only and should not be used in production environments

 To view the available draft releases for a device-type:

 `balena os versions <device_slug> --include-draft`

-For the Jetson Orin Nano, the above line becomes:
+For example, to check the available production and draft releases for the Jetson Orin Nano 8GB (SD) Devkit NVME device-type, use the following command:

 `balena os versions jetson-orin-nano-devkit-nvme --include-draft`